• Skip to primary navigation

 I wanted to make this recipe as simple as possible without compromising on flavour, and I think I've hit a winner.
 Simply throw all the 'cream' ingredients into a blender, pour this over the thin slices of layered potato, add in some fresh chives, and bake in the oven.

-For more veganised classics, check out these recipes for crispy roast potatoes and vegan cauliflower cheese.
+For more veganised classics, check out these recipes for crispy roast potatoes, vegan cauliflower cheese, and vegan potato salad.

 I create new content every single week.
 Subscribe to keep in touch and get a free download of The Vegan Kitchen – My Top 10 Tips.